Social media has changed considerably since the MySpace days, and it's part of a marketer's job to stay on top of its advancements.

 Why is this happening?
 Raghavan believes it’s because young adults prefer visual-forward content when it comes to discovery.

-In August 2022, they tested a feature in which keywords from video comments are highlighted and linked to search results.
+In August 2022, TikTok tested a feature in which keywords from video comments are highlighted and linked to search results.
 This serves as an additional way for users to discover new content as they’re scrolling on the platform.

 If traditional search engines fail to keep up with consumer needs, TikTok and other social platforms may take the lead in product and content discovery as they prioritize visual content.

-More Reliance on Influencers
+More Reliance on Influencers Over Celebrities

-Say I’m looking for hiking gear.
+Say, I’m looking for hiking gear.
 A hiking influencer who hikes all year long and has a history of reviewing hiking products will probably offer more insight than a friend who went hiking once.

 As a result, influencers – although strangers – can be deemed more valuable than loved ones.
 In the future, that trend will likely continue, as content creators are popping up every day.

-In fact, our survey revealed that 30% of 18-24-year-olds and 40% of 25-34-year-olds call themselves content creators.
+Our survey revealed that 30% of 18-24-year-olds and 40% of 25-34-year-olds call themselves content creators.
 While not every creator is an influencer, those roles often intersect.

 Seamless Shopping Experience on Most Socials